chris-wood/draft-wood-dprive-edns0-privacy/draft-wood-dprive-edns0-privacy.md

 --- abstract

-This document specifies the EDNS(0) "Private" option, which allows DNS clients to signal to servers (recursive resolvers) that query answers should not be cached.
-This option is intended to mitigate cache probing attacks on DNS query privacy.
+This document specifics EDNS(0) "Cache Control" option which allows DNS clients and servers (recursive resolvers) to signal each other the desired caching behavior of the current request and/or response.
+Specifically, it allows signals that query answers should not be globally cached or that some queries should not be served from cache at all.

 --- middle